cosmos/ibc/spec/ics-003-connection-semantics/README.md

 ### Subprotocols

 This ICS defines two subprotocols: opening handshake and closing handshake.
-Header tracking and closing-by-equivocation are defined in [ICS 2](../ics-002-consensus-verification).
+Header tracking and closing-by-misbehaviour are defined in [ICS 2](../ics-002-consensus-verification).
 Datagrams defined herein are handled as external messages by the IBC relayer module defined in [ICS 26](../ics-026-relayer-module).

 ![State Machine Diagram](state.png)